 If they are looking for weight lifters to come out of Texas, that’s not what we’re producing.
 There are a lot of guys who can bench press 300 pounds in the NBA who couldn’t play dead in a cowboy movie.
 Kevin’s the best player in the draft—period, at any position.

-I think we can all agree now and like we agreed 100% back then: The #1 pick should have been used on Kevin Durant.
-Period.
+I think we can all agree now, the No. 1 pick of the 2007 NBA Draft should have been used on Kevin Durant.
+Sorry, Greg.